-We detail the improvements made to IPSec on Windows Server 2003 as well as offer a general overview of the technology.
+Tutorial: Discover the improvements made to IPSec on Windows Server 2003 and get caught up with a general overview of the technology.

 Before delving into our discussion of the improvements in the area of IPSec on Windows Server 2003 , we will overview the technology's main principles and the way it operates.
 In essence, IPSec combines a number of different parameters that both identify IP traffic to be secured and specify security settings to be assigned to it:

 - Security Protocols -- Authentication Header (AH) and Encapsulating Security Payload (ESP): Authentication Header offers authentication (checking credentials of hosts participating in data exchange), integrity (verifying that content has not been modified in transit), and replay protection (preventing from capturing IP packets and re-transmitting them to impersonate original sender), but not encryption (ensuring data confidentiality), while Encapsulating Security Payload includes all of them.
 Encryption algorithms (assigned to ESP) and hash algorithms used for verifying data integrity (assigned to both AH and ESP) are configurable.